Creating A Family Emergency Plan

 In the US it seems there is a natural or man-made disaster going on somewhere almost all the time.

 Volcanoes in Hawaii are erupting.
-Wildfires and hurricanes seem to be more powerful and frequent than ever.
+Wildfires and hurricanes are more powerful and frequent than ever.
 And if that were not enough, we also have to endure the constant threat of a possible surprise attack from a terrorist.

-As unpleasant as it may be to think about, we all need to develop a family emergency strategy.
+As a result, unpleasant as it may be to think about, we all need to develop a family emergency strategy.

 What Are Your Risks?